Partnership – Great goal; Insufficient word

 • We work at home.
 Our bedroom has become our office.
 Technology allows us to move our residence/office anywhere and have more control over our time.

 The virtual world is sold on these features.
 More individual freedom.
 Work at home, learn at will, and control your own time.
-Get information you need on demand.
+Get the information you need on demand.
 Be a global citizen.

 The challenge is to address the human and workplace consequences of the technological and cultural forces that constantly drive us toward speed, control, efficiency, and short-term results.

-There are more important values than speed and scale and costs.
+There are more important values than speed and scale, and costs.
 Organizations are human systems first and technical processes second.
 Important learning requires face-to-face relationships where all learning is social.

 Adapted from Stewardship: Choosing Service over Self-Interest, 2d ed.
 (San Francisco: Berrett-Kohler, 2013).